‘Rage giving’: Charities can get a boost from current events, such as controversial Supreme Court rulings

 When thinking about the candidates in the 2016 presidential election and the stances each candidate takes on social and environmental issues, one rage giver from North Carolina said in response to our survey, “I’m just sick about it,” she said.
 “We’ve got to do something.”

 We also found the surveyed rage donors were likely to be civically engaged – through behaviors such as volunteering, voting, contacting elected officials and participating in marches and protests.
-Rage giving, as a form of collective action, aligns with other helping behaviors by giving a voice to the underserved and unheard.
+Rage giving aligns with other helping behaviors by giving a voice to the underserved and unheard as a form of collective action.

 More research is needed to get a clearer picture of why certain people do this.
 But based on what we’ve learned so far, we believe that people who engage in rage giving see philanthropy as a type of civic engagement and that their gift, along with other donations, makes a difference.